derekxkwan/pyf0map/README.md

 SAMPLE OUTPUT:
 http://freesound.org/people/derekxkwan/sounds/276455/

-NOTE: If you get broadcast errors, increase the length of the target sound (should be at least 1 second).
+NOTE: If you get broadcast errors, the target sound is too far from the pitch of the input file and/or too short in length.
+For best result, use sounds that are not terribly different in pitch register.